ironbar/orangutan/reports/04_Modeling.md

 I think that the solution has to come from Reinforcement learning.
 That way the model could escape those degenerations by itself.

+## Iteration 3.
+Reinforcement learning

+### Goal

+The goal of the iteration is to take the first steps with reinforcement learning.

+On previous iterations we have seen that it's possible to get a good score by showing a few examples of games played on simple scenarios.
+It should be possible to do the same with RL.
+Moreover by playing on more complex scenarios abilities such as navigation and dead avoiding should be developed.

+### Development

+#### Sample training script

+On a first step I want to understand and use the sample training script provided on animalai.

+### Results

 <!---
 ## Iteration n.
 Iteration_title